 Though these events were years ago, people still ask so I’ll mention our seven annual Heirloom Apple Fests.
-We’re not doing them now.
+They were so much fun!
 At first we held them at the little one-room schoolhouse down the road and with 40 different kinds of apples to taste.
 Over the years we grew and grew, with ongoing kindness from the Home Orchard Society and our dear friend Nick Bottner, owner of the largest preserve of apples in the world.
 We had over 200 different kinds of apples, the largest apple event in all of Washington.
 Over time the event got so popular and jam-packed we moved it to the County’s Heritage Farm in 2013.
 In 2014 I put all my energy into writing a book on honeybees and we held a three-day HoneyBee Conference in summer 2015.
 My bee book was published in 2016.
 That was a BIG push!
-We decided there were too many things on our plate to prepare for an Apple Festival, too.
+We decided there were too many things on our plate to prepare for another Apple Festival.
 Apples or bees?
-We had to choose and with the book doing so well, we went toward the bees.
-We loved holding this apple-rich event which, for now, is part of our farm’s delightful history. — Jacqueline
+We had to choose and with the book doing so well, we flew with the bees.
+We loved holding this apple-rich event which now is part of our farm’s delightful history. — Jacqueline

 * * * * * * * * * * * * * *

 Thank you everyone, for attending our 7th Annual Heirloom Apple Tasting.
 Here’s the post about it:

 We had 200+ different and unusual varieties to sample and nearly all of them were delicious.
 Apples can taste like honey, bananas, even strawberries while some of the tart cider apples will pucker up your mouth like you just sucked on a lemon.
 Other apples smell like roses and pineapples.
 Some are long and narrow, some have red flesh and purple skin, others are white as snow.
 Some are breeds from the 1600s and a few have been around longer than that even.
 Everyone was able to sample as many as they wanted by pointing at an apple so we could cut a slice.